TAI/AgustaWestland T129 ATAK: Nigeria

+According to a statement by the Turkish Aerospace Industries General Manager Temel Kotil during the Farnborough Airshow, TAI will provide six T129s to Nigeria under a recent contract.
+In January 2023, the Nigerian Air Chief announced that Nigeria will receive 6 T129s by the end of the first quarter of 2023.
+In November 2023, Nigeria took delivery of 2 T129 ATAK helicopters and have been effectively operational in the war against insurgency.

 Potential operators

 Brazil

-In September 2018, Brazil showed interest in acquiring T129 with army officials visiting Turkey.
+In September 2018, Brazil showed interest in acquiring the T129 with army officials visiting Turkey.
 In March 2019, ten Brazilian Army pilots received certificates for completing T129 test flights at Forte Ricardo Kirk, Taubaté.

 Iraq

 In an Iraqi TV broadcast, the Iraqi defense minister announced in August 2021 that Iraq will acquire 12 T129 ATAK helicopters.